 Each of the two layout modules computes a graph layout and sends those layout details to the relevant view modules for rendering.
 The Hierarchy Graph Layout module computes the initial layout for the tracking graph and sends this information to the Patient Grouping View and Patient Progression View modules.
 This hierarchy graph layout is computed only once for each time step as the data is read for the first time.
 The second layout module, Greedy Graph Layout, computes a greedy layout for the tracking graph each time its parameters change and passes them to the Patient Progression View module.
-This greedy layout is computed to make sure the edge crossings are minimized within the tracking graph.
+This greedy layout minimizes the edge crossings within the tracking graph.

 Our dataflow contains three view modules.
 The first view module, Patient Grouping View, visualizes the patient hierarchy of the focus time step.
 Once the module receives the necessary node and hierarchy details from Filter module and the layout details from Hierarchy Graph Layout module, it renders the patient hierarchy.
-The Patient Progression View module initially renders the tracking
+The Patient Progression View module initially renders the tracking graph using the hierarchy graph layout.
+Then, as the greedy layout becomes available, it is integrated with the current graph.
+The third view module, Patient View, provides more specific views of patients (geometric embedding, geospatial, word cloud, and textual visualizations).
+Once this module receives the required data, depending on which visualization mode is selected, the corresponding computations and renderings are triggered.
+Each time parameters and/or selections are changed, the current processing within the dataflow is interrupted and restarted.
+However, rendering within the views maintains the current state for visual continuity.